-One for each room on file in the office a for teacher information s well as the emerger ncy handbook School: Room #: Date: Potential Hazards Yes/No Unknown Applicable are freestanding cabinets, bookcases, and wall helves secured to a structural support? re heavy objects removed from high shelves?
-High shelves are shelves above the heads of eated students/teachers desk.) are aquariums and other potentially hazardous lisplays located away from seating areas? re A.V. equipment and computers securely ottached o a portable (rolling) cart with lockable wheels? s the T.V. monitor securely fastened to a ecurely fastened platform and/or cart? are wall mounted clocks, maps, fire extinguishers, etc., secured against falling? re hanging plants secured to prevent them from winging free or breaking windows in an earthquake? s lab equipment secure to prevent movement? are chemicals stored to prevent spillage? s ventilation adequate where chemicals are tored? are typewriters, computers and other heavy equipment secured to prevent movement? are objects around doors secured so as not to fall and block egress?
+One for each room on file in the office a for teacher information s well as the emerger ncy handbook School: School: Room #: Date: Potential Hazards Yes/No Unknown Applicable Are freestanding cabinets, bookcases, and wall shelves secured to a structural support?
+Are heavy objects removed from high shelves?
+(High shelves are shelves above the heads of seated students/teachers desk.)
+Are aquariums and other potentially hazardous displays located away from seating areas?
+Are A.V. equipment and computers securely attached to a portable (rolling) cart with lockable wheels?
+Is the T.V. monitor securely fastened to a securely fastened platform and/or cart?
+Are wall mounted clocks, maps, fire extinguishers, etc., secured against falling?
+Are hanging plants secured to prevent them from swinging free or breaking windows in an earthquake?
+Is lab equipment secure to prevent movement?
+Are chemicals stored to prevent spillage?
+Is ventilation adequate where chemicals are stored?
+Are typewriters, computers and other heavy equipment secured to prevent movement?
+Are objects around doors secured so as not to fall and block egress?
 Date: Completed by: To be kept in the office of each school